viperdream26/home-assistant.io/source/_integrations/econet.markdown

 <div class='note'>

-Econet water heaters use to live under the `climate` platform prior to release 0.81.
+Econet water heaters used to live under the `climate` platform prior to release 0.81.

 </div>